phac-nml/biohansel/docs/source/user-docs/output.rst

 Sequence
 """"""""

-This column gives the sequence of the tile from the Tilename column.
+The column contains the sequence of the tile from the Tilename column.
 This sequence is the 33 bp fragment that matched somewhere in the sample.

 is_revcomp
 """"""""""

+Is the tile found in the forward direction or the reverse direction?

-If the target tile was found from the 5' to 3' direction in the sample, this column will display "FALSE".
+1. FALSE - the target tile was found from the 5' to 3' direction

-If the target tile was found in the 3' to 5' direction in the sample, this column will display "TRUE".
+2. TRUE - the target tile was found in the 3' to 5' direction in the sample

 Contig_id
 """""""""

-This column displays the name of the contig as found in the Fasta file.
+Displays the name of the contig as found in the Fasta file.

 Frequency
 """""""""

+Displays the exact number of matches found for the tile/k-mer in the raw reads/FastQ file input.

 Match_index
 """""""""""

-This column outputs the last nucleotide match of a k-mer/tile as its position in the genome.
+Displays the last nucleotide match of a k-mer/tile as its position in the genome.

 For example, if the tile matched the genome from positions 12312 to 12345, the SNP would be at position 12329 and output of this column would be 12345.

 Refposition
 """""""""""

-This column displays the reference position of the SNP as found in the k-mer tile.
+Displays the numerical position of the tile/k-mers SNP in the reference genome.
+This information is also found in the description of the tile in the subtyping schemes Fasta file.

 Subtype
 """""""

-This column gives the subtype of the sample determined by the analysis.
-This column can display a single positive subtype, a list of positive subtypes, or no subtype depending on the results of the analysis.
-If this column does not display a single positive subtype, it will show one of the two following situations:
+Shows the consensus subtype of the sample as determined by the analysis.

+This column can display a single positive subtype, a list of positive subtypes, or no subtype depending on the results.
-- Different subtypes if mixed samples are run or there is an error in a user-created scheme.
-In this case, BioHansel will list all different subtypes detected.

 is_pos_tile
 """""""""""
-Is it a positive k-mer/target for specific subtype?
+Is the tile in question a positive k-mer/target for specific subtype?

-1.)
-TRUE

-2.)
-FALSE
+1. TRUE - the positive SNP has been found in the sample

+2. FALSE - the negative SNP has been found in the sample

 is_kmer_freq_okay
 """""""""""""""""

-Is it within the specified QC parameters (min/max)
+Is the frequencey of the k-mer/tile within the specified QC parameters (min/max)?
+For FastQ datasets.

-1.)
-TRUE

-2.)
-FALSE
+1. TRUE - enough of the k-mer has been found in the dataset as specified by the QC parameters

+2. FALSE - not enough of the k-mer has been found in the dataset as specified by the QC parameters

 File path
 """""""""

-File Location
+The location of the input data file.

 Scheme
 """"""
-Name of the given Scheme
+The name of the chosen Scheme used in the analysis.

 Scheme_vers
 """""""""""

-Version of the given scheme
+The version of the chosen scheme used in the analysis.

+QC Columns
+""""""""""

+QC Status and QC message are found in full details under their own section as they are a part of all 3 results files.
+This detailed information is found in the `Quality_Control`_ section.

 |
 **Results.tab**
 ################

+The results.tab output file is almost exactly the same for all inputs.
+This file contains the overall information of the analysis and gives the final results of a BioHansel run in more detail then the tech_results.tab file.
+The expanded version of all information that can be obtained from this file is as such:

 ===================== ======================= =============================== ========================== ============================
        Sample                Sequence                  Scheme_vers                    Subtype                  all_subtype